THE HASSLE-FREE ALTERNATIVE TO TIMBER DECKING

 - Fading/UV Resistance

 Composite decking is less susceptible to these environmental concerns.
-With proper care, composite decking can last up to 20 years, while the life expectancy of a timber deck is between 10 to 15 years.
+With proper care for your composite deck, it can last up to 50 years while the life expectancy of a timber deck is between 10 to 15 years.

 Timber vs. Composite Decking Environmental Friendliness